 Paterno spared no expense in designing his dream home.
 Among the mansion’s many features were, a swimming pool surrounded by birdcages, a mushroom cellar and, measuring twenty by eighty feet, perhaps the largest master bedroom the neighborhood has ever seen.

 As old age set in, Paterno found himself spending less time in the castle of his youth.
 Settling in Greenwich, Connecticut, Paterno ordered his castle demolished in 1938 to make room for Castle Village.
+(Amazing newsreel footage of demolition)

 …But while Paterno’s Castle is gone, its memories live on.